Zhuofeng-Li/TEG-Benchmark/README.md

 </p>

 ## Datasets
+Please click [here](https://huggingface.co/datasets/Zixing-GOU/TEG-DB) to  find the TEG datasets we upload!

 We have constructed nine comprehensive and representative TEG datasets (we will continue to expand).
 These datasets cover domains including Book Recommendation, E-commerce, Academic, and Social networks.
 They vary in size, ranging from small to large.
 Each dataset contains rich raw text data on both nodes and edges, providing a diverse range of information for analysis and modeling purposes.
-For statistics of these TEG datasets, please click [here](). # TODO: data table and picture

 <p align='center'>
   <img src='assets/dataset.png' />
 </p>

-TEG-Benchmark is an ongoing effort, and we are planning to increase our coverage in the future.
+TEG-DB is an ongoing effort, and we are planning to increase our coverage in the future.

 ## Requirements